cfosseprez/swarmsort/README.md

 def get_embedding_from_image(image_patch):
     """Your feature extractor - could be a neural network"""
     # This would be your CNN/feature extractor
-    # Returns a 128-dimensional feature vector
+    # Returns a N-dimensional feature vector
     return np.random.randn(128).astype(np.float32)

 # Create detection with visual features